Spectral graph clustering via the Expectation-Solution algorithm: Background and Setting

 The sparsity factor $\rho_n$ indexes a sequence of models where the edge probabilities change with $n$.
 We mention the sparsity factor purely for the sake of completeness, but common assumptions include taking $\rho_n \equiv 1$ for all $n$ or $\rho_n\to 0$ such that $\rho_n > \log^4n/n$.
-The former assumption is equivalent to the assumption that there exists $c>0$ such that $\rho_n \to c$; \cite{Tang-18} used the latter assumption to establish concentration in spectral norm of $\boldsymbol A$ and $\boldsymbol{\mathcal L(A)}$ around $\rho_n\boldsymbol P$ and $\boldsymbol{\mathcal L(P)}$ (where $\boldsymbol P$ is discussed below).
-As we are primarily concerned with SBM settings in which the sparsity factor is identically 1 we suppress it throughout the remainder of the paper.
+The former assumption is equivalent to the assumption that there exists $c>0$ such that $\rho_n \to c$; \cite{Tang-18} used the latter assumption to establish concentration in spectral norm of $\textbf{A}$ and $\boldsymbol{\mathcal L}\textbf{(A)}$ around $\rho_n\textbf{P}$ and $\boldsymbol{\mathcal L}\textbf{(P)}$(where $\textbf{P}$ is discussed below).
+As we are primarily concerned with spectral clustering of the nodes of a single graph at a time, the sparsity factor is taken to be identically 1, and thus suppressed, throughout the remainder of the paper.